emmastac/RERD-tool/index.md

 What is it?
 -----------

-RERD is a Requirements Specification & Validation tool that supports
+RERD is a Requirements Specification & Validation tool for the specification, formalization and validation of requirements.
+RERD supports users in the following tasks:
-  - pattern-based requirement specification and formalization
+  - pattern-based specification of requirements
+  - guided derivation of formal properties that capture the semantics of requirements
-  - ontology-based requirement validation
+  - ontology-based validation of requirements
-  - model-based system design using the [BIP component framework](http://www-verimag.imag.fr/Rigorous-Design-of-Component-Based.html)
+  - model-based system design using the [BIP component framework](http://www-verimag.imag.fr/Rigorous-Design-of-Component-Based.html) that allows to incrementally enforce formal properties and perform properties verification

+Please find the following related articles:
+1. Stachtiari, E., Mavridou, A., Katsaros, P., Bliudze, S. and Sifakis, J., 2018.
+Early validation of system requirements and design through correctness-by-construction.
+Journal of Systems and Software, 145, pp.52-78. [[doi]](https://doi.org/10.1016/j.jss.2018.07.053)
+2. Mavridou, A., Stachtiari, E., Bliudze, S., Ivanov, A., Katsaros, P. and Sifakis, J., 2016, October.
+Architecture-based design: A satellite on-board software case study.
+In International Workshop on Formal Aspects of Component Software (pp. 260-279).
+Springer, Cham. [[doi]](https://link.springer.com/chapter/10.1007/978-3-319-57666-4_16)

 Latest Version